Routing in Quantum Repeater Networks with Mixed Efficiency Figures: Performance Evaluation

 \subsubsection{Blocking Probability Study}

 In this final aspect, we introduce the threshold fidelity $\bar{F}$ into the simulation, which is set to 0.53, 0.7, and 0.8, respectively, in a cylindrical network topology.
+In addition to the methodology followed in the above study, we reject paths under specific threshold fidelities.
 Note that values below 0.5 are too low for any practical use cases.

-Although the average fidelity of initial paths is considerably increased for noise-aware scenarios as discussed earlier, it comes at the cost of blocking of few paths.
-Figure~\ref{fig:bp_vs_hq} shows the variation of blocking probability vs. $\xi$ for different $\bar{F}$ values.
-The blocking probability is lower for a lower $\bar{F}$ because the lower the $\bar{F}$, the less the number of paths that fall below the threshold value independent of the noise awareness scenario.
+Figure~\ref{fig:bp_vs_hq} illustrates the relationship between blocking probability and $\xi$ across various values of $\bar{F}$ with the corresponding fidelity delivered in Figure~\ref{fig:fid_vs_xi_thres}.
+It is important to highlight that when $\xi < 0.35$, none of the paths achieved fidelity levels exceeding their respective thresholds.
+Consequently, these paths are designated as blocked and are subsequently excluded from the plot.
+Notably, a lower $\bar{F}$ corresponds to a reduced blocking probability, as fewer paths fall below the threshold value regardless of the approach employed.

-In the noise-aware case, the blocking probability becomes lower with respect to noise-unaware scenario as seen from green and red lines in figure~\ref{fig:bp_vs_hq}.
-The improvement in the network performance in terms of blocking probabilities gets lower as $\bar{F}$ is increased to higher values (blue and orange lines).
-However, this strategy performs similarly to noise-unaware scenarios for lower $\bar{F} = 0.53$ (violet and brown lines).
-In conclusion, the noise awareness technique improves the network performance in terms of blocking probabilities, i.e., fewer paths would be blocked upon using the noise awareness technique.
+In the comparative analysis depicted in Figure~\ref{fig:bp_vs_hq}, it is evident that the efficiency-aware approach yields a markedly lower blocking probability than shortest-path approach when the fidelity threshold, $\bar{F}$, is set at ${0.53, 0.7}$.
+As $\bar{F}$ approaches 0.8, however, the disparity between the two methods diminishes.
+This convergence in performance can be attributed to the high fidelity threshold nearing 0.8, at which point the blocking probability approaches unity.
+Consequently, at such elevated thresholds, the opportunity for the efficiency-aware approach to further improve performance becomes negligible.
+In conclusion, the efficiency awareness technique improves the network performance in terms of blocking probabilities, i.e., fewer paths would be blocked upon using the efficiency awareness technique.